jcthomsonjr/wischolar/sites/scholar/modules/cite_distribute/README.txt

-//$Id: README.txt,v 1.1.1.1 2008/11/21 20:42:34 jweiner Exp $

-cite_distribute.module
+Cite Distribute for Drupal 6.x

-Author:  Joe Weiner (jweiner@iq.harvard.edu) Harvard MIT Data Center Released under the GPL
+Author:  Joe Weiner (jweiner@iq.harvard.edu) The Institute for Quantitative Social Science as Harvard University Released under the GPL